Pether's Moon: 2015: five-year-old season

 Pether's Moon began his fourth season in John Porter Stakes at Newbury in April and started a 10/1 outsider in an eight-runner field headed by Romsdal, a four-year-old who had finished third in the 2014 Epsom Derby and third in the St Leger.
 After racing in second place, Pether's moved up to dispute the lead in the straight and finished second to Arab Spring with Romsdal in third place.
 At Newmarket in May he ran for the second time in the Jockey Club Cup but produced a very disappointing performance to finish third behind Second Step and Telescope, beaten more than eighteen lengths by the winner.

 The horse the contested the 110th running of the Coronation Cup which took place on 6 June over one and a half miles at Epsom Racecourse and attracted a field of four runners.
 The French challengers Dolniya (Sheema Classic) and Flintshire dominated the betting with Pether's Moon third choice on 11/1 ahead of Sheikhzayedroad (Northern Dancer Turf Stakes).
 Pat Dobbs settled the horse at the rear of the four runner field before moving up to third at half way as Dolniya set a steady pace from Sheikhzayedroad.
 In the straight Dolniya repelled a challenge from Flintshire but Pether's Moon made steady progress on the inside before switching right inside the final furlong.
-He caught the French filly in the final strides and won by a neck, with Flinthire a length and a half back in third place.
+He caught the French filly in the final strides and won by a neck, with Flintshire a length and a half back in third place.
 After the race Richard Hannon Jr. said "I must admit I didn’t see that coming.
 His last run was very moderate.
 He's been around the circuit this horse and probably deserves a bit more credit than he gets.
 John Manley, his owner, always tries him pretty hard.
 This was his entry and well done to him.
 John has really enjoyed this horse, he might go to Melbourne (Melbourne Cup), I don’t know.
 Pat has given him a super ride.
 Richard Hughes has ridden some lovely races on him as well, but he really goes for Dobbsy".
 Dobbs, who was riding his first Group One winner said "He was very good.
 He's loads of ability, but he pulls up when he gets to the front.
 Even though I got there late, I could feel him pulling up in the last 50 yards, but he's got plenty of class.
 He's run some good races, he obviously handled the track and he loves fast ground.

 Pether's Moon did not race again and was retired at the end of the season.